zulip/zulip/docs/testing/continuous-integration.md

 `zulip-ci.yml` is designed to run our main test suites on all of our supported platforms.
 Out of them, only one of them runs the frontend tests, since `puppeteer` is slow and unlikely to catch issues that depend on the version of the base OS and/or Python.
+Similarly, only a (different) one runs the documentation tests.

 Our code for running the tests in CI lives under `tools/ci`; but that logic is mostly thin wrappers around [Zulip's test